Recording and disclosure requirements

 - whether the report is available for re-purchase.

-Go to the <frequently asked questions – property inspection reports page> for practical assistance in complying with the requirements.
+View the frequently asked questions – property inspection reports information below for practical assistance in complying with the requirements.

 Penalties of up to $4,400 will apply to a corporation and up to $2,200 in any other case where there is non-compliance with these record keeping and disclosure requirements.